Atlanta Foot Injuries

 Recovery from foot injuries can take weeks, or even months in more severe cases.
 The costs for your treatment can be high due to the need for x-rays, medication and hospital stays.
 If foot surgery is required, the costs can easily skyrocket.

 If you have been hurt on the job, you may be entitled to workers’ comp benefits for foot and ankle injuries.
-At Hasner Law, we have extensive experience in handling workers’ comp claims.
-We will fight for your rights, and help you along every step of the way during your case.
+At Hasner Law PC, we have extensive experience in handling workers’ comp claims.
+We will fight for your rights, and help you every step of the way during your case.